-The New Jersey Legislature has enacted statutes that address the management and operation of the county detention facilities.9 A county board of chosen freeholders is authorized to take over the responsibility for the confinement of inmates.10 Pursuant to this statute, the freeholders must appoint a "keeper" or "warden" to be responsible for the confinement of inmates.11
+The New Jersey Legislature has enacted statutes that address the management and operation of the county detention facilities.
+A county board of chosen freeholders is authorized to take over the responsibility for the confinement of inmates.
+Pursuant to this statute, the freeholders must appoint a "keeper" or "warden" to be responsible for the confinement of inmates.
+Statute was modified to be gender neutral.